anspiteri/WaveKit/README.md

 # 🎧 WaveKit
 ## A Tiny DAW Engine

+**WaveKit** is a personal learning project.
+It was originally for a university project in C, however I was very interested in the ideas involved in low-level digital audio that I decided to rebuild it as WaveKit.

-The goal for **WaveKit** is to be a lightweight, modular digital audio workstation (DAW) backend — designed for applications that require a lightweight ecosystem, with some custom features.
+I'm still looking for a particular use-case, but for the moment the design is intended to be a lightweight, modular digital audio workstation (DAW) backend — designed for applications that require a lightweight ecosystem, with additional custom features.

-This project was originally created as a university assignment, however I loved the process so much that I wanted to rebuild the project and extend it based on my own specification and for my own learning.

-The plan is to create a clean, minimal, and open starting point for DAW-like processing on the backend.
-I imagine that the scope of the project will become more focussed once I discover how best a library like this could be used.

 At present it features a simple, testable architecture with the hope to possibly support multiple frontends (native apps, audio plugins, web tools, etc.) via a stable core.
 This is why I have setup the project